denialromeo/danielmoore.us/about.md

         <li>Spread limits are a dollar for the first two rounds of betting, 2 dollars for the second two.</li>
         <li>When only two players remain, the pot can be split and the game ended at any time.</li>
         <li>Time limit is one hour.
 After an hour, all chips are tallied and cashed in.</li>
+        <li>"Evaluate each holding at the flop in the right frame of mind.
+Don’t ask: Can I improve? &nbsp;Instead ask: What are my chances of being the clear winner at the end?" &ndash; <a href="https://www.goodreads.com/notes/19181632-thursday-night-poker/71655209-daniel-moore">Peter O. Steiner</a></li>
     </ul>
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>